Larry Bensky: Educator and activist

-Retirement
+Retirement and death

-Since retiring from regular broadcasting in 2007, Bensky has returned to a lifetime avocation, French language and literature.
-He is producer and host of "Radio Proust," a web site which he developed as a fellow of the Bard College Center.
-He has also developed and is teaching classes about Proust for the Osher Lifelong Learning Institute at the University of California, Berkeley.
+After retiring from regular broadcasting in 2007, Bensky returned to a lifetime avocation, French language and literature.
+He was producer and host of "Radio Proust," a web site which he developed as a fellow of the Bard College Center.
+He also developed and was teaching classes about Proust for the Osher Lifelong Learning Institute at the University of California, Berkeley.

+Bensky was married and had one daughter.
+He died in Berkeley on May 19, 2024, at the age of 87.